Some speedlight reviews are linked on this sites main page.

 If your camera model does not provide the Commander or Auto FP flash modes, then those flash features won't help (maybe on your next camera).
 That feature omission could make less expensive flash options be more attractive and justifiable.
 Nikon camera models which include the Commander also include Auto FP and FV Lock.
 Camera models without the Commander do not.

-Opinion: In fixed situations (umbrellas, etc), I mostly use manual flash (and a hand held flash meter if multiple flash units).
+Opinion: In fixed situations (umbrellas, etc), I mostly use manual flash (and a handheld flash meter if multiple flash units).
 However, it seems obvious that indoors, everyone needs a good hot shoe TTL bounce flash (for example, to keep up with quick kids, or to do the walk-around pictures at the birthday party).
 And sadly, many of us need a kick in the rear to start thinking about getting better flash pictures (which bounce is).
 It is easy enough for anyone.
-For a Nikon camera, I don't necessarily imply Nikon brand flash, but my thinking is that the SB-700 is an easy choice today - especially true if you have a camera model described as "higher than low end", which can use the Wireless Commander/Remote and Auto FP HSS features the SB-700 provides.
+For a Nikon camera, I don't necessarily imply Nikon brand flash, and today, there are good inexpensive Chinese flashes available with many features (like Yongnuo brand).
+But my thinking is that the SB-700 is an easy choice today — especially true if you have a camera model described as "higher than low end", which can use the Wireless Commander/Remote and Auto FP HSS features the SB-700 provides.
 Higher price cameras like D90, D300, D7000 and up have these features too, but lower price cameras like D60 and D3100 and D5200 do not (no Commander, no Auto FP mode).
 The SB-700 is pricey, and its features may be overkill if you only use hot shoe direct flash aimed straight ahead (however it does also offer GN Mode, really useful for direct flash).
 But TTL flash mode is something essential, features you can really use, all the time.
 It can do walk-around TTL bounce, like at parties or to follow kids playing.
 It can also do manual flash mode, and has a great SU-4 slave mode that works wirelessly off-camera, like in umbrellas.
 The SB-700 also works as a wireless remote with the Commander (and if you have a Commander, you do want to see this feature).
 It should do anything you need a flash to do.
 I use a couple of similar but discontinued SB-800, about ten years old now, and they have been absolutely wonderful.
 But if you will never bother to investigate and use these better features, then a lot less flash might suit you too.
-But flash really is pretty easy - and never learning flash would be a real shame.
+But flash really is pretty easy, and never learning flash would be a real shame.